 Significantly, the privilege is only applicable to communications made between spouses.
 As a result, communications that occur between a parent and their child are not protected under Rule 509.

-To fully understand your rights and responsibilities as a married spouse, you should consult an experienced lawyer from DeTommaso Law Group.
-Our legal team has years of experience dealing with various matters related to New Jersey family law.Call DeTommaso Law Group at (908) 274-3028 or contact us online for a consultation today.
+To fully understand your rights and responsibilities as a married spouse, you should consult an experienced New Jersey divorce attorney from DeTommaso Law Group, LLC.
+Our legal team has years of experience dealing with various matters related to New Jersey family law.Call DeTommaso Law Group, LLC at (908) 274-3028 or contact us online for a consultation today.